 3. Start Tracking Intake

-Once you’ve figured out how many grams of protein, fat and carbs that you need daily, it’s time to start tracking your intake.
+Once you’ve figured out how many grams of protein, fat and carbs that you need daily — such as in a keto diet, carb cycling or reverse dieting plan — it’s time to start tracking your intake.
 Find a macros calculator or macros app that works for you, or pull out a pen and paper and keep track in your own food journal.

 Be sure to read the ingredients label of your favorite foods carefully so you can accurately estimate the proper portion sizes.

 Using a digital food scale is another option to ensure that you track your nutrient intake correctly.
 This can be especially useful when measuring macros for bodybuilding or tracking keto macros, as it helps you determine your intake more precisely.

 Counting macros may be linked to several impressive health benefits.
 Here are a few of the top reasons you may want to consider breaking out the calculator and tracking your macronutrient intake.